 - other business-related purposes, including negotiating, concluding and performing contracts, managing accounts and records, supporting corporate social responsibility activities, legal, regulatory and internal investigations and debt administration.

-The legal basis for Funeral Partners processing your Personal Data
+The legal basis for us to process your Personal Data

-In order to comply with applicable data privacy laws, Funeral Partners is required to set out the legal basis for the processing of your Personal Data.
-In accordance with the purposes for which we collect and use your Personal Data, as set out above, the legal basis for Funeral Partners’ processing of your Personal Data will typically be one of the following:
+In order to comply with applicable data privacy laws, we are required to set out the legal basis for the processing of your Personal Data.
+In accordance with the purposes for which we collect and use your Personal Data, as set out above, the legal basis for our processing of your Personal Data will typically be one of the following:

 - the performance of a contract that we have in place with you or other individuals;